Azure/aks-baseline-automation/docs/app-docs/README.md

 This scenario covers a push-based DevOps pipeline for a web application with a front-end component.
 This pipeline uses GitHub Actions for build push and deployment.
 The data flows through the scenario as follows:

 1. The App code is developed.
-2. The App code is committed to the GitHub git repository.
+1. The App code is committed to the GitHub git repository.
-3. GitHub Actions creates a new Azure Container Registry if it does not exist.
-4. GitHub Actions Builds a container image from the App code and pushes the container image to Azure Container Registry.
+1. GitHub Actions Builds a container image from the App code and pushes the container image to Azure Container Registry.
-5. A GitHub Actions job deploys (pushes) the app to the AKS cluster via kubectl deployment of the app Kubernetes manifest files.
+1. A GitHub Actions job deploys (pushes) the App to the AKS cluster via kubectl deployment of the Smart Brain App Kubernetes manifest files.

 ### Option \#2 Pull-based CI/CD Architecture and Dataflow